Dr. Phil Interview With ‘Cannibal Frat Boy’ Just Released [Video]

 “I was aware that I became more serious and things, but I wasn’t aware that I was pushing people away.
 I didn’t know it was affecting my relationship with my friends,” Austin Harrouff continued.

-Austin Harrouff’s legal team does not disagree with the trial court’s ruling to release the video tape, but still believes doing so may cause unnecessary harm.
+Austin Harrouff’s legal team does not disagree with the trial court’s ruling to release the video tape but still believes doing so may cause unnecessary harm.
 Attorney Nellie King said the video shows the Florida college student in a “vulnerable state” and in the midst of recovering from what she deemed an “acute medical and psychological trauma.”

 The Dr. Phil interview was conducted via an online feed, with Austin Harrouff speaking from his hospital room.
 King also feels the details in the video interview do not help the loved ones of the victims who are still in mourning and suffering from the impact of the shocking tragedy.